ChemaGit/Specialization-in-Scala/Specialization-in-Scala/readme.md

 	interactive visualizations of the evolution of temperatures over time all over the world.

-	The development of such an application will involve:
-	 — transforming data provided by weather stations into meaningful information like, for instance, the average temperature of each point of the globe over the last ten years ;
+	The development of such an application will involve: â€” transforming data provided by weather stations into meaningful information like, for instance, the average temperature of each point of the globe over the last ten years ;
-	 — then, making images from this information by using spatial and linear interpolation techniques ;
+	 â€” then, making images from this information by using spatial and linear interpolation techniques ;
-	 — finally, implementing how the user interface will react to users’ actions.
+	 â€” finally, implementing how the user interface will react to usersâ€™ actions.